tatianaportsova/TeamReel-DS/README.md

 # TeamReel
 ## TeamReel is a web app built on a Postgres database and a Node Express backend.
 The front-end is built on React & Redux.
 Websockets will be used for bi-directional real time updates.
-Front End is  is deployed on amplify.
+Front End is deployed on amplify.
 Backend is deployed on AWS.
 ## https://teamreel.org/
 ### The mission of the project is to become the best platform for teams to practice and get feedback for their on-screen talking skills asynchronously.